 What Is a Registered Agent?
 Role, Requirements & How to Choose One

 When starting a business, there are several crucial decisions to make — and one of the most overlooked yet legally vital is designating a registered agent.
-Whether you’re forming an LLC, corporation, or nonprofit, appointing a registered agent isn’t just a formality.
+Whether you’re forming an LLC, corporation, or nonprofit, appointing this role isn’t just a formality.
 It’s a legal requirement in most U.S. states and a critical part of your business’s compliance obligations.

 In this guide, we’ll break down exactly what a registered agent is, their role and responsibilities, state-specific requirements, and how to choose the right one for your business.